MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-.md

 ---
 title: IBackgroundCopyJob interface
-description: Use the IBackgroundCopyJob interface to add files to the job, set the priority level of the job, determine the state of the job, and to start and stop the job. ms.assetid: '0D1EAC8D-0013-4FBC-A07F-14CD5D709549'
+description: Use the IBackgroundCopyJob interface to add files to the job, set the priority level of the job, determine the state of the job, and to start and stop the job. ms.assetid: 0D1EAC8D-0013-4FBC-A07F-14CD5D709549
-keywords: ["IBackgroundCopyJob interface", "IBackgroundCopyJob interface, described"]
+keywords:
+- IBackgroundCopyJob interface
+- IBackgroundCopyJob interface, described
 topic_type:
 - apiref
 api_name: